-Ben & Jerry’s has developed two frozen desserts specifically designed and formulated for dogs.
-Made with the same ingredients used by the company in its non-dairy human desserts such as pea protein, coconut oil, and wheat flour with a base of sunflower butter.
+The range is said to use the same ingredients a the company’s regular non-dairy desserts such as pea protein, coconut oil, and wheat flour, with a base of sunflower butter.

-The varieties available are Pontch’s Mix, featuring peanut butter and pretzel swirls and named after a French bulldog from Ben & Jerry’s headquarters, and Rosie’s Batch, featuring pumpkin and mini cookies and named for a rescue mutt from the Ben & Jerry’s office.
+The varieties available are Pontch’s Mix, featuring peanut butter and pretzel swirls and Rosie’s Batch, featuring pumpkin and mini cookies.

 Source: Food Business News